//

 Single Room: $1,530 per semester

-Health Insurance: All full time students are required to have health insurance.
+All full-time students are required to have health insurance.
 If a student is already covered, the health insurance fee can be waived.
-Otherwise there will be a $2,646 Health Insurance expense incurred.
+Students who don’t have other coverage will be charged a $2,816 Health Insurance fee.

 Indirect Costs: Estimated expenses to help you and your family plan for the overall cost of attendance.
 These costs are not part of your billed expenses and will vary based on individual situations.